 Natural Easter Egg Dyeing

 Decorated Easter eggs are fun to make with your kids or for yourself.
 You don’t have to buy artificial colors, which are harmful to the environment.
 In your kitchen and at the grocery store you’ll find many possible natural plant dyes you can use for your Easter eggs.
 The colors don’t become as vibrant as with artificial colors, but they get a more pleasant tone when using vegetables, fruits, tree barks or spices.
 The process is actually very exciting, because with natural ingredients you are never sure of the outcome.
 Put your eggs in a skillet for the night and get a surprise in the morning what your eggs look like.
 Let the alchemist or druid come out in you :-).
-What you need for hanging Easter eggs:

 - Cotton pads